 The enormous interior space would require many more years to complete.
 While the shrine altars and stained glass windows were added gradually over time, the inside walls remained bare.
 Anxious to see the church finally painted, the parish entered into a contract with the Church Company of Baltimore and their affiliate, the John Winterich Company of Cleveland, to complete the task.
 It was decided that the oil paintings adorning the walls should be executed in the studio and applied later.
 The work began on January 2, 1952 and was completed in time for Easter that year.
 The following year witnessed the construction of a new altar, altar rail, pulpit, and canopy in the sanctuary.
 Many crated tons of marble were shipped over from a marble yard in Carrara, Italy, and then carried into the church by parishioners.
 The dedication and perseverance required to complete these monumental projects is truly inspiring, and has resulted in one of the most magnificent churches in the diocese.

 Our parish has experienced a variety of developments in the decades since the new church was completed.
 In 1955, a large addition was built for the school, while the interior of the church continued to receive minor upgrades.
 In 1966, the Passionists built and dedicated yet another complex: Saint Joseph's Spiritual Center.
 Located next to the old church, the spiritual center served as a retreat house for the Passionist community.
 The monastery and spiritual center remained active until the mid-1980s when they were sold to the city of Baltimore for use as a drug rehabilitation center.
 The old convent on Morley Street was converted into the rectory and parish offices.
 Worship activities are centralized in the main church, which continues to be the pride and joy of our parish.
-Since June of 2014, St. Joseph's Monastery is staffed and operated by clergy of the Archdiocese of Baltimore.
+As of June of 2014, St. Joseph's Monastery is staffed by clergy of the Archdiocese of Baltimore.